Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Rational Pole Obstruction and CPTP Compatibility

 \begin{remark}[Local vs.\ global information] Part~(i) gives stronger \emph{local} information: it places exactly $d$ denominator zeros inside a prescribed disc $D(z_0,r)$, but requires the small-residue hypothesis $\|R\| < r\,n(r)$ and a no-cancellation check before those zeros are called propagator poles.
-Part~(ii) is weaker (only one pole in $\HH$, with no control on its location) and generic: it assumes the rational representation is reduced and that numerator/adjugate cancellations do not remove all UHP zeros of the polynomial pencil.
-In the applications of this paper the residue comes from an $O(\epsilon)$ correlation perturbation, so $\|R\| \ll r\,n(r)$ and the local bound is both rigorous and informative.
-The global result should be read as a useful algebraic diagnostic, not as a replacement for checking degeneracies in a concrete Pad\'e reconstruction. \end{remark}
+Part~(ii) is weaker (only one pole in $\HH$, with no control on its location) and uses stronger global non-cancellation assumptions at $z_0$, the roots of $q$, and the UHP zeros of the polynomial pencil.
+For a correlation expansion the residue may be $O(\epsilon)$, but the local theorem applies only after $n(r)$, the residue bound, and the no-cancellation condition have been checked for the reconstruction at hand.
+The global result is an algebraic existence statement; a concrete rational reconstruction still requires each explicit non-cancellation check in the theorem. \end{remark}